 4. Normal: color returns in 1–2 seconds

-While checking gum color during your cat health check at home, you should also look for tartar buildup, gum redness, and the oral signs we covered in our complete feline dental health warning guide — because the gum assessment and the dental assessment share the same access point and take only seconds longer to combine.
+While checking gum color during your cat health check at home, you should also look for tartar buildup, gum redness, While you are looking at the gums, also check for tartar, redness, bad breath, or obvious mouth pain.
+For a fuller routine, read our indoor cat dental health guide. — because the gum assessment and the dental assessment share the same access point and take only seconds longer to combine.

 Abnormal gum findings and their significance: